Citigroup Cuts DocuSign Price Target 49% to $50, Downgrades to Neutral

 What Actually Happened

 This isn't a random analyst trimming a few dollars off a target.
 Citi was a buyer of DocuSign.
-A 49% target cut paired with a downgrade is the Wall Street equivalent of throwing in the towel.
-The move pressured shares, which underperformed the broader market on the day.
+A 49% target cut paired with a downgrade is a full reversal of conviction.
+Shares underperformed the broader market on the day.

-What makes this notable is the magnitude.
+The magnitude stands out.
 Analysts typically nudge targets down 10-15% when sentiment shifts.
-Chopping nearly half the target price in one move suggests Citi isn't just adjusting for near-term weakness.
-They're repricing the entire story.
+Chopping nearly half the target price in one move suggests Citi isn't adjusting for near-term weakness.
+They're repricing the entire thesis.

 The Catch

-Here's the thing: even Citi's drastically lower $50 target sits above where the stock trades today.
+Even Citi's drastically lower $50 target sits above where the stock trades today.
 At $42.89, DocuSign is valued at 8.5x forward earnings.
-For a SaaS company with $3.2bn in annual revenue and genuine profitability, that multiple is closer to legacy software territory than growth software.
-The market is already pricing in a lot of the pessimism Citi just articulated.
+For a SaaS company with $3.2bn in annual revenue and genuine profitability, that multiple belongs in legacy software territory, not growth software.
+The stock already reflects much of the pessimism Citi just put on paper.

 Bottom Line

-A major bull capitulating usually marks either a bottom or the start of further analyst downgrades.
-The risk here is that Citi's move gives cover to other firms sitting on stale Buy ratings to follow suit.
+A major bull capitulating usually marks either a bottom or the start of further downgrades.
+The risk: Citi's move gives cover to other firms sitting on stale Buy ratings to follow suit.
 That creates selling pressure even if the fundamentals haven't changed since last quarter.

 DocuSign doesn't have a Basis Report yet.
 Generate a full DOCU analysis here to see the complete financial picture.